cwickham/r_intro_bc_stats/README.md

 Overview
 </h2>
 <p>
-This course will give you a feel for the complete data analysis process in R - from importing and manipulating data through visualization and modelling, and finally communicating results.
+This course will give you a feel for the complete data analysis process in R - from importing and manipulating data through visualization.
 You'll see how using code to capture the analysis pipeline leads to deliverables that are documented, easily reproduced and easily automated.
 </p>
 <p>
 We'll focus on tools in the <a href="https://www.tidyverse.org/"><code>tidyverse</code></a> a core set of R packages that are designed to be easy to learn, easy to use, and solve the most frequent data analysis problems.